 This dentistry procedure can be done in children’s baby teeth or in young permanent teeth.
 In primary teeth, the dental procedure is done to keep the primary tooth from being removed.
 Extracting a primary tooth before it is ready to fall out can alter the way permanent teeth come in.

 If the pulp of a permanent tooth becomes injured or decayed soon after it emerges, the tooth may require root canal treatment.
 However, root canal treatment is not done until the tooth’s roots are finished growing.
 In this case, a pulpotomy can be done instead.
 Root canal treatment can be done after the roots finish developing.

-The first dental consultation will be used to determine the best course of treatment using a clinical examination; this may include x-rays.
+The first Granite Bay Endodontics consultation will be used to determine the best course of treatment using a clinical examination; this may include x-rays.
 We encourage you to take this time to get to know our highly trained dentist by asking questions and letting them know any of your health concerns, which will also allow them to come up with the best endodontics treatment plan.

 Endodontic treatment is the best way to save a natural tooth.
 The tooth is restored and can function just like any other tooth.
 Saving the natural tooth should always be the first choice when dental care is needed.
 If you have any questions regarding your dental appointment, please feel free to contact us at our Granite Bay endodontics office in California.
 The Granite Bay, CA office also offers general dental services, oral surgery, and orthodontic services.